leec94/cissp-notes/isc2-study-guide-10th-edition/chap-8/README.md

   - cascading: input for one system comes from the output of another system. can cause issues when a combo of 2 or more secure systems results in a system that's not secure
   - feedback: one system provides input to another system, which reciprocates by reversing those roles
   - hookup: one system sends input to another system but also sends input to external entities
+- trusted computing base (TCB): combination of hardware, software, and controls that form a trusted base that enforces your security policy
 - reference monitor: access control enforcer for the TCB. it's the part of the TCB that validates access to every resource prior to granting access requests
 - Bell-LaPadula model: for DoD, confidentiality
   - simple security property: no read-up